Mrs E asked:

 But if a creditor thinks you are concealing something you may have to attend a court hearing after the CCJ has been granted, bringing in documents and answer questions under oath about your finances.
 This is unusual but can happen.

 If you have arrangements in place to repay priority debts such as rent arrears and council tax, put these amounts in.
-If you haven’t, then I suggest you should take some urgent advice about what to put down here, see Getting Some Help at the bottom of this article
+If you have priority debts but haven’t yet agreed repayments you need to do this as soon as possible as it will reduce the money you can pay to this CCJ.

 If you are in a debt management plan (DMP), it is normal to offer the same amount to the CCJ that is currently being paid to that debt in the DMP.